KlemenS189/import-embargo/README.md

 # Import embargo - check your cross app imports

+WARNING: This is stil a WIP project.
+Contributors welcome.

 Import embargo is a tool for python applications which can check the imports across your local packages/modules.